3XCeptional/Ml-and-Data-Science-Notes-Notebooks/Machine_learning/Multiclass prediction.md

 * **One-vs-One:** Trains a binary classifier for each pair of classes.
 * **Hierarchical Classification:** Organizes classes in a hierarchical structure.

-**Would you like to delve deeper into a specific algorithm or application of multiclass prediction?**